gruvw/pireplay/README.md

 </p>

 PiReplay is a device that allows you to instantly record and replay the past 5 to 60 seconds of real-life events directly from your phone or computer.
-This has unlimited applications but is primarly useful when analyzing a key moment in sports, reviewing gameplay, or simply reliving funny moments.
+This has unlimited applications but is primally useful when analyzing a key moment in sports, reviewing gameplay, or simply reliving funny moments.
 You simply press a button and instantly get a video of the last few seconds that just happened - live replay, IRL.

 The device comes in two variants: